-The Consolidation Associate Management of the Corporate Finance and Resources Area specifies the instructions on accounting policies and breakdowns for preparation of the Group's consolidated information using the Consolidation Manual.
+The Consolidation Associate Management, part of the Corporate Administration and Finance Division, specifies the instructions on accounting policies and breakdowns for preparation of the Group's consolidated information using the Consolidation Manual.

-At least once a year, and during the last quarter of the fiscal year, the Annual Accounting Models and the Consolidation Manual are reviewed and any changes are reported to the parties involved.
+At least once a year, and during the last quarter of the fiscal year, the Annual Accounting Models and the Consolidation Manual are reviewed, and any changes are reported to the parties involved.
 However, whenever there are changes that affect periods of time of less than one year, these changes are reported immediately.

-In addition, the Implementation of New Standards Division, in collaboration with the Accounting Regulations Associate Management, both dependent on the Corporate Finance and Resources Area, are responsible for analyzing the impact, development and implementation of the new accounting standards that will be applied in the MAPFRE Group.
+In addition, the Accounting Regulations Associate Management, dependent on the Corporate Administration and Finance Area, is responsible for analyzing the impact, development and implementation of the new accounting standards that will be applied in the MAPFRE Group.